COALAIP/specs/data-structure/README.md

     "exampleOfWork": "<URI pointing to a CreativeWork object>", "isManifestation": true,
-    "isPartOf" "<URI pointing to a CreativeWork object>", "datePublished": "29-07-1954",
+    "isPartOf" "<URI pointing to a CreativeWork object>", "author": "<URI pointing to a Person or Organization object>", "datePublished": "29-07-1954",
     "locationCreated": "<URI pointing to a Place object>", "url": "<URI pointing to digital representation>"